padamchick/contactBook/README.md

 * Validation of registration form
 * Users with different roles and diffrent content displayed
 * Spring Security
+* Admin / moderator panel with extra permissions
+* Assigning roles to the specific user

 To-do list:
 * Browsing contacts by category
-* Admin / moderator panel with extra permissions
-* Adding JavaScript files to improve functionality of the application

 ## Status
 Project is: in progress